 Ottawa Citizen, May 12, 1921, p.
 3.

 Ottawa Citizen, November 1, 1921, p.
-10. A third company, also in Ottawa, named Dominion Phonograph Co., advertised Victor records at its shop at 151 Sparks Street, Ottawa.
+10. Possibly a branch company of the Montreal/Toronto Dominion Phonograph Co. advertised Victor records at its shop at 151 Sparks Street, Ottawa.

 Ottawa Journal, December 30, 1921, p.
 3.